 Our first Bavarian road trip had us drive down the picturesque countryside, full with lush green trees supplanted in dewy meadows, and an expansive skyline that constantly beckoned us to chase it.
 This wasn’t our first time obsessing over Neuschwanstein Castle Germany.

-We had dreamt of visiting this nineteenth- century castle for years, so it was no surprise that driving down to the castle made us feel romantically inclined to click endless photos and stop every few miles to just stare at the beauty that surrounded us!
+We had always thought of visiting this nineteenth- century castle for a long time now, so it was no surprise that driving down to the castle made us feel romantically inclined to click endless photos and stop every few miles to just stare at the beauty that surrounded us!

 Visit Neuschwanstein Castle Germany